Tokyo Food

 Shirahige cream puff.
 Shimokitazawa (map 🗾) Not sure if they're officially licensed, but if you want Studio Ghibli cream puffs in an adorable tree fort-like space, go here.

-Shibuichi bakery (Shibuya) is tucked into an alley and has heaps of tasty western-style baked good.
+Shibuichi bakery (Shibuya) is tucked into an alley and has heaps of tasty western-style baked goods.
 The lasagna toast was amazing!

 Eki-ben